Peggy Sattler: Background

 Sattler was born in Dundas, Ontario.
 She attended McMaster University where she earned a bachelor's degree in political science and a master's degree at Western University in educational policy.
 Sattler was working on the master’s degree when she went to Ottawa as a staffer for NDP MPs Marion Dewar and Jack Whittaker from 1987-90.
 There she met her future husband, a fellow staffer named Neil Bradford.
 She also served on the staff of NDP MPP Marilyn Churley at Queen’s Park from 1990–95, after which she and her husband moved to London in 1995 from Toronto.
 She was a Thames Valley District School Board trustee for 13 years, including terms as vice-chair from 2004 to 2006 and chair from 2006 to 2008.
 Sattler was also Western Region vice-president of the Ontario Public School Boards' Association.
 Professionally, until her election as MPP, Sattler was director of policy studies with the Academica Group, specializing in post-secondary education issues.
 She lives in London with her husband Neil Bradford and their two children.

 Politics

 Sattler was elected in a by-election on August 1, 2013.
 She ran as the New Democratic candidate in the riding of London West.
 She defeated Progressive Conservative candidate Ali Chahbar by 3,381 votes.
 She was re-elected in the 2014 provincial election defeating PC candidate Jeff Bennett by 5,951 votes.

-She is the party's House Leader, and Critic for Democratic Reform, Employment Standards & Pay Equity.
+She is the party's Critic for Colleges & Universities and the Chief Opposition Whip.